 Case & Strap

-Unlike many timekeepers in this niche, the watch is delivered in a deliberately oversized case whole 38 millimeters in diameter.
+Unlike many timekeepers in this niche, the Ref.
+49525 is delivered in a deliberately oversized case whole 38 millimeters in diameter.
 However, being just over 8.60 millimeters thick, the 1966 Jewellery doesn’t look massive at all.
-On the contrary, even on a petit wrist this ultra-thin timepiece that will look organic and refined.
+On the contrary, even on a petite wrist this ultra-thin timepiece that will look organic and refined.

 The effect of visual lightness, if you don’t mind the expression is further enhanced by its hair-thin bezel, which is decorated with 72 perfectly cut diamonds that together weigh around 0.85 carats and perfectly match the 713 precious stones of smaller size that adorn the timekeeper’s exquisite dial.

-Thanks to its relatively wide Alligator-skin strap (it is available in different colors with white or rose gold ardillon buckle set with 22 tiny diamonds) the polished lugs look quite long, but in fact they don’t protrude more than a millimeter or two over the outer diameter of the circular-shaped case and won’t be a problem even if you wrist is narrow indeed.
+Thanks to its relatively wide alligator-skin strap (it is available in different colors with white or rose gold ardillon buckle set with 22 tiny diamonds) the polished lugs look long, but in fact they don’t protrude more than a millimeter or two over the outer diameter of the circular-shaped case and won’t be a problem even if your wrist is narrow indeed.

-Even the setting/winding crown -the part that is often overlooked when designing yet another ladies’ watch- seems to be quite usable here: while not terribly long, it is still large enough to be comfortably operated with its fine notches doing a very good job in providing enough traction for your fingers.
-Perhaps, it may not be as comfortable if you prefer to wear longer nails, but that’s hard for me to say for obvious reasons.
+Even the setting/winding crown -the part that is often overlooked when designing yet another ladies’ watch- is usable here: while not terribly long, it is still large enough to be comfortably operated with its fine notches doing a good job in providing enough traction for your fingers.
+Perhaps, it may not be as comfortable if you prefer to wear long nails, but that’s hard for me to say for obvious reasons.

-The reason for that is, perhaps, the difference in finish: the multitude of tiny diamonds creates a grainy texture that accents the fine-polished leaf-shaped hands quite nicely.
-Yes, the hands lack any lume thus impairing the gadget’s nighttime legibility, but, as always, I don’t see a problem here although I should still take this into account while contemplating buying one of these glamorous beauties.
+The reason for that is, perhaps, the difference in finish: the multitude of tiny diamonds creates a grainy texture that accents the fine-polished leaf-shaped hands nicely.
+Yes, the hands lack any sort of a luminous compound thus impairing the gadget’s nighttime legibility, but, as always, I don’t see a problem here although I should still take this into account while contemplating buying one of these glamorous beauties.

-I personally would find the lack of a second hand sort of unnerving, but that’s probably just my anxiety speaking: after all, you can always take the watch to your ear to check if it’s working or has suddenly decided to give up on you at the worst moment possible.
-But that, of course, is highly since the watch is equipped by one of the best “mass-produced” mechanisms currently available on the market.
+I personally would find the lack of a seconds hand sort of unnerving, but that’s probably just my anxiety speaking: after all, you can always take it to your ear to check if it’s working or has suddenly decided to give up on you at the worst moment possible.
+But that, of course, is high since the watch is equipped by one of the best “mass-produced” mechanisms currently available on the market.

-Yes, according to official specs, the new watch is powered by a new GP 3300-0066 self-winding caliber.
-As the name implies, the mechanism is based on their well-known GP 3300 “tractor” movement, but has its calendar wheel and the seconds hand removed to create an ideal dress watch.
+Yes, according to official specs, the Ref.
+49525 is powered by a new GP 3300-0066 self-winding caliber.
+As the name implies, the mechanism is based on their well-known GP 3300 “tractor” movement but has its calendar wheel and the seconds hand removed to create an ideal dressy timekeeper.

-While I think that replacing the 18-carat rose gold oscillating weight for one in white gold for the version in white gold case would probably be a very nice touch, I don’t have no serious questions for the movement: it is robust, reliable and precise.
+While I think that replacing the 18-karat rose gold oscillating weight for one in white gold for the version in the white gold case would probably be a nice touch, I don’t have any serious questions for the movement: it is robust, reliable and precise.
 What more would you ask from the poor guy?